kellykohlleffel/Fivetran_Connector_SDK/examples/quick_start_examples/petfinder/README.md

 The debug process will:
 1. Reset any existing state
 2. Create the files directory
-3. Retrieve NYT most popular article data
+3. Retrieve Petfinder dogs data
 4. Log the process details
 5. Create local database files for testing